PerentieGroup/Kchomp/README.md

 License
 -------
-Released under the MIT License.
+Released under the GPLv2 License.
 See LICENSE file.